 Champagne – bubbles galore in the Champagne region.
 Go to where it all began.
 See Dom Perignon’s home, the founder of the process to make champagne and taste to your heart’s delight.
 I can never tire of the pop of the cork of a fine bottle of this appellation.
 Of course, to be called champagne the wine must be made in this region.
 Anything else is just a cheap copy and must be called something else.
 Read your labels carefully and you will notice the difference.

 Frommage or cheese by another name – I adore cheese from France.
-The “ooey gooey” types are my favorite, although the guys at 38 Saint-Louis cheese shop on Île Saint-Louis have won me over to the taste of compte.
+The “ooey gooey” types are my favorite, although the mon ami Thibault at Bistro Ernest converted me to a compte lover.
 Aged well and to the peak of perfection and there is no equal for French cheese.
 Almost every restaurant, bistro and café have a selection to choose from, but the best of the best are always in the independent shops.